sourcegraph/handbook/content/engineering/eng_org.md

 ## Philosophy

 Our engineering organization is divided into mission based teams that contain the necessary cross-functional skillsets to achieve the desired mission.
-The leaders of each team (at every layer) is responsible for ensuring appropriate cross-team collaboration happens when necessary.
+The leader of each team (at every layer) is responsible for ensuring appropriate cross-team collaboration happens when necessary.

+### Minimum viable team

+A minimum viable team contains:

+- A product manager
+- An engineering manager
+- Appropriate product design support depending on the work of the team
+- The greater of:
+  - 2 engineers per necessary skillset (for example: if a team requires both backend and frontend engineers, then the minimum team is 2x frontend + 2x backend) for collaboration and redundancy
+  - 3 engineers total (for example: if a team only needs frontend engineers, then there can be a team of 3 frontend engineers)

+New teams will not be created until/unless we have committed headcount in the plan to staff them to a minimum viable team within a reasonable timeframe, or to whatever is necessary to make the new team successful, whichever is larger.

+### Maximum viable team

+We expect engineering managers to not manage more than 8 people directly.

+If a team is approaching capacity and we need to continue to grow, the manager of the team should work with their manager to create a plan to grow and divide the team.
+This involves identifying a new engineering manager (either internally or hiring), which can take ~3 months, so it is important to plan ahead.
+In advance of identifying a new manager, the manager of the team at capacity should already start organizing the team's work as if they were managing two separate teams.
+This eases the team into the transition before we actually have a new engineering manager onboard.

+When teams grow and divide, we prefer to grow the org horizontally, not vertically.
+This means the new engineering manager would be a peer to the existing engineering manager, not report to the existing engineering manager, as long as the engineering manager's manager has capacity.
+If the engineering manager's manager doesn't have the capacity, then we need to make a higher-level decision about how to adjust our org structure to support the growth we need.

 ## Transferring teams